How to share your data room without losing control of your documents

 You don't necessarily need all of these features for every situation.
 A pitch deck share doesn't need watermarking.
 A full due diligence process probably does.
 Use what fits the sensitivity level of what you're sharing.

 Yes.
-And plenty of founders do - especially at the earliest stages.
+And plenty of teams do, especially at the earliest stages.
 But it comes with real trade-offs you should understand before you decide.

 Google Drive works fine for sharing marketing materials or internal collaboration.
 It falls short the moment you care about any of the following:

 If you're doing a seed round with three angels you personally know, Google Drive might be fine.
-If you're in active diligence with institutional investors, it's probably not the right tool.
+If you're in active diligence with serious deals, it's probably not the right tool.

 One thing Google Drive doesn't tell you: whether the "view" counted because a partner opened it or because an associate accidentally clicked the link.
 A virtual data room gives you the context a raw access log doesn't.

-The virtual data room market has two tiers that are very far apart.
-The enterprise tier - Intralinks, Datasite, Donnelley - is built for $100M+ M&A transactions with compliance requirements and teams of lawyers.
-Pricing is often $1,000-$5,000+ per month, and you usually need to talk to sales before getting access.
+The virtual data room market has two tiers that sit very far apart.
+The enterprise tier VDRs such as Intralinks, Datasite, Donnelley, is built for large, complex transactions with strict compliance requirements and dedicated legal teams.
+Pricing typically runs $1,000–$5,000+ per month, and you usually need to go through a sales process before getting access.

-Ellty offers data room features without per-user pricing - which keeps the math simple as more people need access during your round.
-The Data Room plan is $149/month for up to three admin users, with no extra charges per viewer.
+Ellty offers data room features without per-user pricing, which keeps costs predictable as more people need access.
+The Data Room plan is $149/month for up to three admin users, with no additional charges per viewer.

-For simpler use cases, Ellty provides the data room features that actually matter at a flat monthly rate - with no demo calls required to get started
+For structured sharing processes that don't require enterprise-grade infrastructure, Ellty covers the features that matter at a flat monthly cost with no demos or sales calls required to get started.

 Before you send that link, run through this.
 It takes five minutes and saves real problems later.